OfficeDev/O365-ActivityFeed-AzureFunction/Sentinel_Deployment/readme.md

             - Az.Storage
             - Az.OperationalInsights
             - Az.Resources
-        - Because we don't have a native PowerShell module yet to send data to Azure Monitor DCR tables, a custom PowerShell module (AzMon.Ingestion) leveraging the following .Net packages is used to authenticate and send data to the Azure Monitor/Sentinel workspace in a reliable and optimized way.
-These are not automatically updated.
+        - Because we don't have a native PowerShell module yet to send data to Azure Monitor DCR tables, a custom PowerShell module (AzMon.Ingestion) leveraging the following .Net packages is used to authenticate and send data to the Azure Monitor/Sentinel workspace in a reliable and optimized way. **These are not automatically updated**.
             - [Azure.Monitor.Ingestion](https://www.nuget.org/packages/Azure.Monitor.Ingestion)
             - [Azure.Identity](https://www.nuget.org/packages/Azure.Identity)
 - **Azure Monitor Custom Tables** to house the core DLP events along with the sensitive information data.